bijoutrouvaille/fireward/readme.md

 - `timestamp` maps to `Date|{isEqual: (other: any)=>boolean}`.
 Snapshots will come as a `Date`, but you can additionally assign a server timestamp object (`firebase.firestore.FieldValue.serverTimestamp`) when writing to the database.
 - `bool` in rules maps to TS `boolean`

 A note on lists: rules support lists, which transpile to arrays or tuples in TS.
-The syntax is `MyType[]` or `MyType[4]`.
-The second variant will transpile to a 0,1,2,3 or 4-tuple of MyType, basically an array whose max size is 4.
+The syntax is `MyType[]` or `MyType[n]`.
+The second variant will transpile to a MyType tuple up to n in size.
+If n is 4 `MyType[], for example, then the result will be a 0,1,2,3 or 4-tuple.
 Check the top of the generated files for the exported types that represent it.

 #### Punctuation

 is important.
 The example above demonstrates it.
 Extra or missing marks will cause the file to fail compilation.

+#### Route Matching, Conditions and Functions

+For the exception of assigning a type to a route, the syntax is the identical to the Firestore rule language syntax.

 ## Contributing